Codesai/website/_posts/2020-11-22-solving-beverages-kata-1.md

 <script src="https://gist.github.com/trikitrok/a9b2b77762045a77cfd9c6854046add7.js"></script>

-<h2>First, we make the change easy<a href="#nota1"><sup>[1]</sup></a>). </h2>
+<h2>First, we make the change easy<a href="#nota1"><sup>[1]</sup></a>. </h2>

-Given the current design, if we decided to add the new feature straigth away, we would end up with 14 classes (2 times the initial number of classes).
+Given the current design, if we decided to add the new feature straight away, we would end up with 14 classes (2 times the initial number of classes).
 If you think about it, this would happen for each new supplement we decided to add.
-It would be the same for each new supplement we were required to add: we would be forced to double the number of classes, that means that to adding n supplements more would mean multiplying the initial number of classes by 2<sup>n</sup>.
+It would be the same for each new supplement we were required to add: we would be forced to double the number of classes, that means that to add n supplements more would mean multiplying the initial number of classes by 2<sup>n</sup>.

-This exponential growth in the number of classes is a typical symptom of a code smell called **Combinatorial Explosion**<a href="#nota2"><sup>[2]</sup></a>).
+This exponential growth in the number of classes is a typical symptom of a code smell called **Combinatorial Explosion**<a href="#nota2"><sup>[2]</sup></a>.
 In this particular case the problem is caused by using inheritance to represent the pricing of beverages plus supplements.

-In order to introduce the new cinnamon supplement, we thoung sensible to do a bit of preparatory refactoring first in order to remove the **Combinatorial Explosion** code smell.
+In order to introduce the new cinnamon supplement, we thought sensible to do a bit of preparatory refactoring first in order to remove the **Combinatorial Explosion** code smell.
 The recommended refactoring for this code smell is [Replace Inheritance with Delegation](https://refactoring.com/catalog/replaceSuperclassWithDelegate.html) which leads to a code that uses composition instead of inheritance to avoid the combinatorial explosion.
-If all the variants<a href="#nota3"><sup>[3]</sup></a>(supplements) keep the same interface, we'd be creating an example of the decorator design pattern<a href="#nota4"><sup>[4]</sup></a>.
+If all the variants<a href="#nota3"><sup>[3]</sup></a> (supplements) keep the same interface, we'd be creating an example of the decorator design pattern<a href="#nota4"><sup>[4]</sup></a>.

 <figure style="max-height:500px; max-width:500px; overflow: hidden; margin:auto;">
 <img src="/assets/solving_beverage_kata_decorator_uml.jpg" alt="Class diagram for the decorator design pattern" />
 <figcaption><em>Class diagram for the decorator design pattern.</em></figcaption>
 </figure>

 The decorator pattern provides an alternative to subclassing for extending behavior.
 It involves a set of decorator classes that wrap concrete components and keep the same interface that the concrete components.
-A decorator change the behavior of a wrapped component by adding new functionality before and/or after delegating to the concrete component.
+A decorator changes the behavior of a wrapped component by adding new functionality before and/or after delegating to the concrete component.

-Applying the decorator pattern design to compute the pricing of beverages plus supplements, we would find that the the beverages correspond to the concrete components, tea, coffee and hot chocolate; whereas the supplements, milk and cream correspond to the decorators.
+Applying the decorator pattern design to compute the pricing of beverages plus supplements, we would find that the beverages correspond to the concrete components, tea, coffee and hot chocolate; whereas the supplements, milk and cream correspond to the decorators.

 <figure style="max-height:700px; max-width:700px; overflow: hidden; margin:auto;">
 <img src="/assets/solving_beverage_kata_refactoring_uml.jpg" alt="New design class diagram using the decorator design pattern" />
 <figcaption><em>Design using the decorator design pattern to compute the pricing of beverages plus supplements.</em></figcaption>
 </figure>

 We can obtain the behavior for a given combination of supplements and beverage by composing supplements (decorators) with a beverage (base component).

 For instance, if we had the following `WithMilk` decorator for the milk supplement pricing,